2014 Nike Premier Harvest Wine Cup

 4 team flights: All teams play each other and the two teams with the most points advance to the Championship game.

-6 team flights: On flight of six, each team plays three preliminary games.
-1st highest points and 2nd highest points advance to the Championship game.
+6 team flights: Two flights of three, each team plays three preliminary games against teams in the other flight.1st highest points and 2nd highest points advance to the Championship game.

 7. GAME BALLS.
 Three game balls will be provided by the home team.